Here’s some advice on creating your skin care routine steps to a ritual.

 You run the risk of wasting your time and money using products in the wrong order or wrong time of the day — risking skin irritation.
 [For example], using retinoids during the day is a waste of product, time, and money.
 Most vitamin A products are not stable in sunlight, which is why we recommend using them in the evening.

-What is the correct way to order or skincare routine?
+What is the correct skincare routine order?

 Start with the lighter-weight liquids.
 Save the heavier and thicker creams at the end.
 If you’re going for the full 10-step routine, here’s my recommendation: